amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 In the [previous post](/blog/2018/04/04/how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial/), we saw how Alan Turing saved millions of lives with an optimized algorithm.
 In most cases, faster algorithms can save you time, money and enabled new technology.
 So, this is a paramount to know how to measure algorithms performance.

-To recap **time complexity** estimates how well an algorithm performs regardless kind of machine runs on.
-You can get the time complexity by counting the number of operations performed by your code.
-This time complexity expresses as a function of the input size `n` using Big-O notation. `n` indicates the magnitude of the input while O is the growth rate function.
+To recap **time complexity** estimates how an algorithm performs regardless kind of machine it runs on.
+You can get the time complexity by "counting" the number of operations performed by your code.
+This time complexity is defined as a function of the input size `n` using Big-O notation. `n` indicates the magnitude of the input while O is the growth rate function.

 We use the Big-O notation to classify algorithms based on their running time or space (memory used) as the input grows.
 The `O` function is the growth rate in function of the input size `n`.